Last Updated on

-How to get more for your pesos in Chile
+How to get save money while traveling in Chile

 Especially when coming from Bolivia, Chilean prices will come quite as a shock.
 Prices are on par with the US, Canada or Argentina – yet without that Blue Dollar rate the Argentines enjoy next door.

 Knowing these key money-saving tips in advance will help your budget while traveling in Chile.

 1 Drink the tap water in Chile

 No need for bottled water here, water is clean and fine to drink throughout the country.
 Get yourself a water bottle and fill it up straight from the tap.
 The only place where we didn’t drink the water was San Pedro De Atacama (close to Bolivia) and Iquique due to the city being close to several mines.
 But La Serena to Santiago, the Lake District, Patagonia and Tierra del Fuego – you can drink tap water all the way.

 Bottled water in Chile can cost $1.50-$2 a piece, so this is a great way to save money.